SonarSource/SonarJS/packages/jsts/src/rules/README.md

 ## Improved ESLint rules

-The following rules are used in SonarJS, but their behavior is modified, so your experience using them in your ESLint configuration may differ from the results you may get using SonarQube:
+Also not available in this ESLint plugin, but used in SonarJS, this list of rules have been modified, so your experience using them in your ESLint configuration may differ from the results you may get using SonarQube:

 <!--- start decorated rules -->